What is Otherworld?

 If you manage to defeat your opponent, you can confiscate items from their inventory.

-Items can be confiscated by anybody if a character is Defeated.
+When a character gets Defeated in combat, their inventory becomes exposed for 15 minutes afterwards.
+During this time, anyone can attempt to confiscate items.
 If they are Intimidated by someone, the intimidating character can also confiscate items.
 Every time you confiscate an item, the target character has a 10% chance of running and hiding.
 The option will appear in the Interact menu and in the character profile if the conditions are met.
 In the past, it was possible to confiscate items from Distracted characters, but now you can only view what they are carrying, while removing items is unavailable.

 Buildings, carts, boats and certain containers can have locks.
 Locks come with an associated key, that can be copied if desired.
 When a lock is locked, the building cannot be entered or exited (excluding the keyholder) and containers cannot be looted or looked inside.